 Check out our detailed guide on SBA microloans for more information on allowable uses of funds, rates, and eligibility criteria.
 If you’re looking to apply for this type of loan, you can find a lender by using the SBA’s list of microlenders.

-7. SBA Disaster Loans
+8. SBA Disaster loans

 Rates & Terms | |

-Maximum Loan Amount | $2 million or 24 months of economic activity |
+Maximum loan amount | $2 million or 24 months of economic activity |

-Repayment Term | Up to 30 years |
+Repayment term | Up to 30 years |

-Funding Speed | 30 to 60+ days |
+Funding speed | 30 to 60+ days |

-Examples of Allowable Uses |
+Examples of allowable uses |

 |